PHINNEY BY POST FREQUENTLY ASKED QUESTIONS

 No, they won't.
 Towards the end of the year we'll ask you (or the person who gave you the gift) if you'd like to renew.
 We might ask more than once, but we'll try not to be a pain.

 Can I subscribe for more than a year?

 Thanks for your faith in us!
 (Will the world as we know it even exist a year from now?)
-At this point, since it's our first year and we may decide to change what we offer once we see how things go, we only offer one-year subscriptions.
+At this point, only one-year subscriptions are available.

 What happens if you send me a book I already have or have already read, or I'm pretty sure I won't like?

 Up to three times a year, if you're a Full Plan subscriber, you can let us know that you'd like to return that month's book.
 We'll send you a postage-paid sticker to return it to us, and we'll extend your subscription a month.
 TRUE and MADE-UP subscribers may return one book a year.